-Our wholly-owned subsidiary Anika S.r.l., enhances our research and development capabilities, our technology base, and our pipeline of product candidates.
+Our wholly owned subsidiary, Anika S.r.l., enhances our research and development capabilities, our technology base, and our pipeline of product candidates.
 Anika S.r.l. has research and development programs underway for new products including for HYALOFAST, an innovative product for cartilage tissue repair, HYALOBONE, a bone void filler, and other early stage regenerative medicine development programs.
-HYALOFAST received CE Mark approval in September 2009, and it is currently commercially available in Europe and certain international countries.
+HYALOFAST received CE Mark approval in September 2009, and it is commercially available in Europe and certain international countries.
 During the first quarter of 2015, we submitted an Investigational Device Exemption ("IDE") to the FDA, which was approved in July 2015.
-Our current plan is to begin a phase III clinical trial for HYALOFAST during the second half of 2015.
+We are preparing for the phase III clinical trial for HYALOFAST, with the expectation that patient enrollment will commence by the end of the year.
 Another of our products, HYALOSPINE, is an innovative adhesion prevention gel for use after spinal surgery.
 We completed a HYALOSPINE pilot clinical study in 2012, submitted the CE Mark application in September 2013, and received the CE Mark approval in January 2015.

 In February 2014, we received FDA approval for MONOVISC, and Mitek began selling the product in the United States in the second quarter of 2014.
 MONOVISC is the first FDA-approved, single-injection treatment for osteoarthritis that uses non-animal sourced HA.
 It is also our first osteoarthritis product based on our proprietary, cross-linked HA technology.
 We received CE Mark approval for MONOVISC in October 2007, and we began selling in Europe through our distribution network during the second quarter of 2008.
 In June 2015, we submitted an IDE to the FDA to conduct a phase III clinical trial to support the expanded use of MONOVISC for the treatment of pain associated with osteoarthritis of the hip, which was approved by the FDA in July 2015.
-The associated study will be sponsored by Mitek, and the current plan is for Mitek to begin enrolling patients in U.S. investigational sites in the second half of 2015.
+The associated study will be sponsored by Mitek, and the current plan is for Mitek to begin enrolling patients in U.S. investigational sites in the fourth quarter of 2015.

 Our second single-injection osteoarthritis product under development is CINGAL, which is based on our HA material with an added active therapeutic molecule designed to provide both short- and long-term pain relief to patients.
-During the second quarter of 2013, we commenced a phase III clinical trial to obtain the needed clinical data for a CE Mark submission and approval and to support other product registrations, including in the United States.
+During the second quarter of 2013, we commenced a phase III clinical trial to obtain the needed clinical data for a CE Mark submission and to support other product registrations, including in the United States.
 We completed the CINGAL clinical trial and associated statistical analysis during the fourth quarter of 2014.
 In December 2014, we submitted an application for CE Mark approval of the product, and we submitted a Pre-Market Application to the FDA for U.S. marketing approval in February 2015.
 In May 2015, we also submitted an application for regulatory approval of CINGAL to Health Canada.
+We received notification of approval for CINGAL from Health Canada in early November 2015.
 During the first quarter of 2015, we commenced a retreatment study related to CINGAL with patients who had participated in the initial clinical trial, and we completed the study, as well as the associated statistical analysis, and reported safety data during the second quarter of this year.
-We are currently engaged in ongoing discussions with the FDA related to the regulatory process and timing for CINGAL.
-We expect to conduct a formal meeting with the FDA's Office of Combination Products ("OCP") during the fall of 2015 to present our data and provide the agency with clinical input.
-The most likely outcome of this meeting is that we will subsequently file a formal request for designation with OCP through which we expect to receive a definitive response related to the regulatory pathway for CINGAL.
+We conducted a formal meeting with the FDA's Office of Combination Products ("OCP") during September 2015 to present and discuss our data.
+This meeting resulted in the subsequent submission of a formal request for designation with OCP in October 2015 through which we expect to receive a definitive response related to the regulatory pathway for CINGAL by the end of the year.